extrafox/qowi/README.md

 Lossless Haar with Multiple Levels
 ----------------------------------

-A alluded to it above, but, since wavelets are typically done using floating point numbers, they are expected to be lossy since you lose some information due to the limited size of the floating point number.
+I alluded to it above, but, since wavelets are typically done using floating point numbers, they are expected to be lossy since you lose some information due to the limited size of the floating point number.
 With each wavelet level you encode, you need to add